Cezary Wodziński: Life

 Cezary Wodziński, the son of Zygmunt Wodziński (an engineer) and Michalina Wodzińska (teacher), was born in rural Lębork, Poland.
 He attended Tadeusz Reytan's High School in Warsaw.
 Among his classmates were Filip Łobodziński, journalist and translator, and Andrzej Sosnowski, poet.
 Following high school graduation, he took a job at Psychoneurological Institute of Warsaw as a paramedic.
 Aside from this, he also enrolled to Mountain Rescue, GOPR (Grupa Beskidzka - Bieszczady).

-In 1979 he started studying philosophy at the University of Warsaw.
-During his studies, he was an author of many philosophical publications.
+In 1979, he started studying philosophy at the University of Warsaw.
+During his studies, he was the author of many philosophical publications.
 He defended his dissertation in 1985 with a thesis: "The dispute about the limits of rationality.
 Szestow – Husserl”, which was a degree of honors.

 In 1986, he worked first at the Institute of Philosophy and Sociology of PAN (National Academy of Sciences) in the Department of Contemporary Philosophy, headed by prof. Barbara Skarga, followed by prof. Stanisław Borzym.
-In 1996 he started an independent research lab.
-In 1989 he defended his doctorate.
+In 1996, he started an independent research lab.
+In 1989, he defended his doctorate.
 PhD thesis was "Knowledge and salvation.
 Study of Lev Shestov's thoughts.
 Supervisor of his PhD thesis was prof. B. Skarga, and reviewers: Professor.
 R. Łużny, prof. K. Pomian.

 He habilitated in 1994.
 Habilitation thesis was "Heidegger and the problem of evil".
 Among reviewers were prof. K. Michalski, prof. B. Skarga and prof. J. Tischner.
 The habilitation was awarded with T. Kotarbinski prize and Prime Minister prize.
 In 1999 he eventually obtained the title of professor of the humanities.
 In the end of 90s' he was an editor in chief of philosophical magazines as following: „Aletheia” i „Biblioteki Aletheia”.
 As a result of his outstanding performance, he was awarded an academic scholarships i.a. in Paris, Vienna and Fryburg.
 Wodziński lectured in Stockholm and Moscow.
 In 2001 he obtained the title of professor ordinarius at Jagiellonian University of Cracow.